This study can be found in Chapter 4 of the Student’s Guide.

 - Participants received 20mg of cortisol or a placebo

 - They were then shown a range of images, either pleasant scenes (eg. nice food, mountain scenery), unpleasant (e.g. disfigured people, threatening weapons) scenes or neutral scenes (e.g. a bicycle).
 The images were shown to participants on a TV.

 - Participants ranked how emotionally arousing they found the images.

 - One week later the participants’ memories of the images were tested (they were not told about the memory test beforehand).

 The results showed that both groups remembered the emotionally arousing images better than the neutral images.
 The results also showed that the cortisol group remembered significantly more emotionally arousing images than the control group.
 The strongest effect was found in cued memory – when participants where given a category title (e.g. injured people, food, sports) and asked to recall the images.

-- Can be used to show ethical considerations in research on hormones and/or the effects of emotion on cognition.
+- How can this study show ethical considerations in research on hormones and/or the effects of emotion on cognition?

-- Can show the use of research methods (experiments) to study hormones and/or the effect of emotion on cognition.
+- How can this study show the use of research methods (experiments) to study hormones and/or the effect of emotion on cognition?

-- Can provide explanations for intrusive memories of traumatic events (a symptom of PTSD).
+- How can this study provide explanations for intrusive memories of traumatic events (a symptom of PTSD)?

-- Provides evidence for an evolutionary explanation of behaviour (stress enhancing memory consolidation of emotional events).
+- How can this study provide evidence for an evolutionary explanation of behaviour (stress enhancing memory consolidation of emotional events)?